 The rise of hybrid integration and integration strategies

 Although ideas vary to a degree, industry pundits agree that this can be accomplished by taking a hybrid approach to integrating the various key applications, systems and tools across the enterprise.
-Gartner predicts that by 2020, 75% of integration platforms will implement a hybrid integration platform.
-And other experts state a growing number of CIOs are clearly privy to the limitations of their legacy systems and infrastructure and are increasingly on board with adopting a hybrid integration strategy that will not only improve operational efficiencies but boost performance and business agility.
+Experts state a growing number of CIOs are clearly privy to the limitations of their legacy systems and infrastructure and are increasingly on board with adopting a hybrid integration strategy that will not only improve operational efficiencies but boost performance and business agility.

 The question is whether these CIOs actually understand what hybrid integration encompasses.
 With so much hype around hybrid clouds, there is a lot of confusion in the market as to what hybrid integration really means.